 Sell the benefits

 Whether consciously or subconsciously, your customer is always thinking, “What’s in it for me?”
-Great web copy highlights how good you'll feel after that new hair cut rather than the technical skills of the stylist.
+Great business writing highlights how good you'll feel after that new hair cut rather than the technical skills of the stylist.
 It reassures you that your tax return will be filed on time and without any complications rather than explaining which accounting software is being used to do it.

 Break it up

 Structure is important.
-Long paragraphs of text may work in a book but they’re much harder to read online.
+Long paragraphs of text may work in a book but they’re much harder to read as website content.
 Use short headings (called subheads) to create subsections that are more easy to digest, for example, and bullet points to make information more accessible.
 Pull quotes (segments of text formatted as a graphic feature) can also draw the eye to important points.